Felwick/KenticoLicenseUpdateService/readme.md

 ## License

-This project is free to use
+This project is licensed under the MIT License

 ## Acknowledgments